-That was the consensus among executives on the "Attracting Multicultural TV Audiences: An Advertising Perspective" panel, moderated by Saul Gitlin, executive VP strategic services and managing director Kang & Lee Advertising, at the Multicultural TV Summit on Tuesday.
+That was the consensus among executives on the “Attracting Multicultural TV Audiences: An Advertising Perspective” panel, moderated by Saul Gitlin, executive vice president strategic services and managing director Kang & Lee Advertising, at the Multicultural TV Summit here Tuesday.

-"The simple answer is no. Expenditures aimed specifically at Hispanics under-index relative to viewership and cultural relevance," said Craig Geller, senior VP of advertising sales at NUVOtv, who also noted that agencies are not focused enough creatively to reflect this consumer base.
+“The simple answer is no. Expenditures aimed specifically at Hispanics under-index relative to viewership and cultural relevance,” said Craig Geller, senior vice president of advertising sales at NUVOtv, who also noted that agencies are not focused enough creatively to reflect this consumer base.

 There was a problem.
 Please refresh the page and try again.